ibm-cloud-docs/cephaas/preparing_deployment.md

 # Preparing deployment
 {: #preparing-deployment}
 After cost estimation and the subsequent communication with the IBM seller, your order processing is initiated.
 After your order is processed, you will receive a link from your IBM sales parter through e-mail, which will enable you to prepare for deployment.

-A Prepare deployment screen will be displayed.
-This screen will list your orders in-progress with a link to create Satellite Locations for each order.
+Clicking on this link will display the screen which will list your orders in-progress.

 1. If you already have IBM Cloud Satellite, you will be able to enter data in **Satellite Location** and **Deployment Name** fields.
 2. Click **Create**.